 Delete content types and properties.

 Synchronization deletes automatically created content types or properties in the database that do not exist in code.
-Synchronization does not delete content types and properties that were created in admin view.
+Synchronization does not delete content types and properties created in the admin view.

-- A content type is removed only if no instances for the type exists in the database.
+- A content type is removed only if no instances for the type exist in the database.

 - A property is removed only if no values are set for it.